-3 2 of the bill creates the air quality enterprise and specifies that its revenues are exempt from the state constitution's TABOR provisions.
-The enterprise will conduct air quality modeling, monitoring, data assessment, and research; implement emission mitigation projects; and provide its data to the division of administration and the air quality control commission in the department of public health and environment to facilitate the administration of the state's air quality laws, including by facilitating the timely issuance and effective enforcement of appropriate emission permits.
+The act creates the air quality enterprise and specifies that its revenues are exempt from the state constitution's TABOR provisions.
+The enterprise will conduct air quality modeling, monitoring, data assessment, and research; implement emission mitigation projects; and provide its data to the division of administration (division) and the air quality control commission (commission) in the department of public health and environment (department) to facilitate the administration of the state's air quality laws, including by facilitating the timely issuance and effective enforcement of appropriate emission permits.

 - A fee per ton of air pollutant;

-Section 6 appropriates $10,660 from the general fund to the department and reappropriates the money to the department of law to implement the act.
+The act appropriates $10,660 from the general fund to the department and reappropriates the money to the department of law for legal services necessary to implement the act.

 (Note: This summary applies to this bill as enacted.)